(This page revised February 9, 2018)

 At the end of the war in Europe, Bud Oehlert also flew two more aircraft on “mercy” missions (CHOWHOUND 1, May 1, 1945, flying Little Joe (tail number 48667) to carry food to The Hague; and REVIVAL MISSION 2, May 19, 1945, flying The Red Fox (tail number 48269) to bring POWs back to the U.K.).
 The aircraft under which he and his crew were photographed in the picture to the left, bearing tail number 2102455 and the name Screaming Eagle, was assigned to the 335th Squadron, but there is no record that Bud ever flew it as pilot.
 In this photo, Bud is at the right end of the front row; he was at that time the plane’s copilot.

 Lloyd Oehlert retired from the USAAF as a captain.
 Before he went to war, he had been a welder; on his discharge, he returned to Lola and went to work for a food service machine company.
-Together Lloyd and Lola raised four children.
+Together Lloyd and Lola raised five daughters and one son.
 1960 found him working as a superintendent for the KC Bolt, Nut & Screw Company.Lloyd was a lifelong Roman Catholic.
 He died on September 11, 2010, in Bucyrus, Kansas, and he is buried in Queen of the Holy Rosary Church cemetery there.
 His beloved bride followed hin in death by three months, passing away on December 8, 2010.
 She is buried beside her husband of 69 years.

 The pen above is a Sheaffer Balance Valiant, the larger Lifetime member of Sheaffer’s military-clip line from 1941 and 1942.
 It sold for $10.00, and that should perhaps have been a clue that its owner did not fight in World War II.
 Military clips allowed pens to sit low in the pocket so that they would not appear bulky and disarrange the pocket flap, as required by the U.S. military establishment.
 By extending the clip and wrapping it over the top of the cap so that it mounts on the back side, Sheaffer maintained the streamlined look that had characterized the Balance since its inception a little over a decade earlier.
 To indicate that its products conformed to military requirements, Sheaffer affixed to the inside of its box covers the paper sticker shown to the right.